kyubinhan11/react-rails-docker/README.md

-# Modern Rails app boilerplate with React + Docker Compose
+# Rails app boilerplate with React + Docker Compose
+An example app built on React.js + Ruby on Rails + Docker Compose

 ## Available Scripts
 In the project directory, you can run:

 ### `make`